 International students are not eligible to apply to the Internship Programs in Nutrition and Dietetics only but you can apply to the MS in Clinical Nutrition Program.
 The following year you will be eligible to apply to the IP Program, since you would be considered a degree seeking student.
 Applicants must meet all admission requirements for the MS Program and then apply to the Internship Programs in Nutrition and Dietetics.
-For additional information regarding the MS in Clinical Nutrition, contact Jaleh Dehpahlavan at 770-426-2736 or jalehd@life.edu.
+For additional information regarding the MS in Clinical Nutrition, contact Dr. Vijay Ganji at 770-426-2736 or Vijay.ganji@life.edu.